 No. A player is never allowed to make a play without a helmet.
 A minor penalty for playing without a helmet shall be assessed.
 Rule 9.6.

 A player loses its helmet during play.
-The skater selects to pick up its helmet and put it back on.
+The skater selects to pick up its helmet.
 Is this permitted?